-- 12. As noted in the Follow-Up Report of November 2011, the majority of the examiners' recommended actions were implemented via provisions in the MLFTA 2011.
+- 9. As noted in the Follow-Up Report of November 2014, the majority of the examiners' recommended actions were implemented via provisions in the MLFTA 2011.
 Outstanding recommended actions include a legislative requirement for financial institutions to determine the natural persons that ultimately control the customer, and defining the term "beneficial ownership" in the MLTFA with regard to the level of ownership.
-No new measures have been implemented to deal with this recommended action for this report. - 13.
+No new measures have been implemented to deal with this recommended action for this report. - 10.
 The other outstanding recommended measure requires the extension of the enforceability of specific CDD requirements from the licensees of the CBB and the Supervisor of Insurance (SOI) to all financial institutions.
-These CDD requirements include the updating of data or documents collected under the CDD process, measures for high and low risk categories of customers, and timing of verification and failure to complete CDD and application of CDD requirements to existing customers.
+These CDD requirements include the scrutiny of transactions and updating of data or documents collected under the CDD process, measures for high and low risk categories of customers, and timing of verification and failure to complete CDD and application of CDD requirements to existing customers.
 As noted in the Follow-Up Report of May 2013, these requirements are included in the Anti-Money Laundering/Combating Terrorist Financing Guidelines for financial institutions regulated by the FSC (FSC AML/CFT Guidelines).
-However, entities under the supervision of the International Business Unit of the Ministry of International Business and International Transport do not have similarly enforceable requirements.
-Consequently, this recommended measure remains partially outstanding. - 14.
-The authorities have advised that amendments to the FSC AM/CFT Guidelines have been prepared in relation to tipping off, non-application of reduced CDD where there is a suspicion of ML/TF, and there has been inclusion of the revisions in the updated AML/CFT Guideline issued by the CBB.
-These amendments are due to be finalized shortly.
-Given the above, the level of compliance of this Recommendation as noted above remains unchanged from the last report.
+With regard to entities under the supervision of the International Business Unit of the Ministry of International Business and International Transport, the IBU Guidelines were designed to incorporate the above CDD measures.
+The requirements for the updating of data or documents collected under the CDD process and the application of CDD requirements to existing customers are included in section 9.1 of the IBU Guidelines in items (e) and (f) of the list of systems that institutions are required to have to perform their duty of vigilance.
+Requirements concerning the timing of verification and failure to complete CDD in accordance with the recommended actions are set out in section 13.2 of the IBU Guidelines.
+With regard to measures for high and low risk categories of customers section 9.1 of the IBU Guidelines requires institutions to include risk assessment as part of their policies and procedures.
+Sections 12 sets out CDD requirements for particular customers and section 13 details reduced due diligence for specific customers.
+While mention is made of enhanced due diligence there is no specific obligation outlined with regard to high risk categories of customers.
+Given the above, this recommended measure is largely compliant. - 11.
+Section 13 of the IBU Guidelines states that where an institution knows or suspects that laundering is or may be occurring or has occurred, reduced/simplified concessions as set out in the Guidelines do not apply and the case should be treated as one requiring refusal and reporting.
+This measure clarifies the provision of section 17(2) of the MLFTA which complies wih the examiners' recommendation and requires financial institutions not to reduce or simply their procedures for identification and verification of the identity of the customer nor their procedures for ongoing due diligence where there is a suspicion of money laundering or financing of terrorism.
+As such the requirement of section 13 of the IBU Guidelines has already been addressed by section 17(2) of the MLFTA.